BlaizerBrumo/Google-Form-AutoFiller/README.md

 ## How It Works

-The bot automates the process of filling and submitting Google Forms using a combination of data extraction, request body generation, and HTTP requests.
+The script automates the process of filling and submitting Google Forms using a combination of data extraction, request body generation, and HTTP requests.
 Here's a step-by-step explanation:

 ### 1. Extract Form Data
-When you provide a Google Form URL, the bot:
+When you provide a Google Form URL, the script:
 - Fetches the HTML content using the `node-fetch`.
 - Parses the form's structure with `jsdom` to extract:
   - **`FB_PUBLIC_LOAD_DATA`**: